The Bete Hosanna story:

 Bete Hosanna: "We praise you God!
 Rescue them; save them now!"

 God has provided a vision - A house where eleven teen girls can be found laughing, learning, loved, and safe.
 A house where the primary goal is for each of these girls to have a personal relationship with Jesus.
 A place where each girl is taught a trade that she can use to advance her future and sustain herself.
 A home where she is not alone because she has ten sisters and a house mother looking out for her.
 Hunger is never an issue as she has food to eat and she is learning how to cook.
 She is taught to do a coffee ceremony each day, so that when she has her own home, she will be comfortable entertaining guests.
 A house where she is learning to manage her finances so that she will be wise with money.
 Love abounds here and her heart is filled up with joy because she knows she is significant, she is seen, and she is a daughter of the King.

 1 John 3:1– See what great love the Father has lavished on us, that we should be called the children of God!

 In Ethiopia, orphaned children that reach the age of 18 are, by law, sent out from their orphanage.
 With no outside contacts or help.
 Young women find it especially challenging to survive in a poverty-stricken country.
 God has underscored this need and recently moved in very obvious ways to lead in the development of a home for these girls.

-For less than $350 per month ($4200 a year), a life on the brink of disaster can be housed, fed, educated, and most importantly, introduced to our Savior Jesus Christ.
+A life on the brink of disaster can be housed, fed, educated, and most importantly, introduced to our Savior Jesus Christ.
 The opportunity to share the gospel and watch seeds become generational family trees that glorify God is exciting!
 We hope you will partner with us in loving these treasures and reaching their souls!